Indiana Berry Catalog:

 Performs equally well or better in milder climates including areas where rabbiteye cultivars can be grown.
 Mid to late season ripening with moderate yields.
 Berries are medium sized with good firmness and deep pink when ripe.
 Excellent as landscape plant as it offers four season interest.
 In spring the shrub sports pinkish-white showy bell-shaped flowers.
 The fruits are pale greenish at first, then dappled pink, and finally develop a deep pink color indicating a ripened fruit.
 In fall, the leaves turn a bright orange fading to deep red.
 Wintertime twigs are dusky reddish-brown.
 Soil requirements are the same as other blueberries.
 Hardy to Zone 4

 Very large, light blue, high quality fruit is picked during the early rabbiteye season which is late May in northern Florida.
 The bush will grow to be 6-10 feet tall.
 Bright green foliage during the summer makes Premier a wonderful ornamental hedge.

 High yielder of dark blue high quality large berries.
 Bush is similar in size to Premier but has a more spreading growth habit.
 Berries tend to ripen uniformly in the early rabbiteye season.

-NEW - SOUTHERN HIGHBUSH (Low Chill)
+SOUTHERN HIGHBUSH (Low Chill)

 Southern Highbush blueberries are low chill plants that offer gardeners in the south a chance to enjoy blueberries similar to those grown in northern regions.
 Southern Highbush is specifically developed for great blueberry flavor, heat tolerance, soil adaptability and low winter chilling.
 Self-fertile plants to do not require another variety but, two varieties can be beneficial in fruit production.
 Depending on the location early Southern Highbush can begin ripening in May.